agility/agilitycms-next-starter-ssg/README.md

 **TODO:**
 - wait until `unstable_getStaticProps` is stable and implement this
 - need to implement static routing paths for proper SSG output of all pages
-- known bug where static site output does currently not include HTML for the page template and modules (it is only outputted as JSON)

 # Get Started
 1. Clone this repository